evanxd/pixel/README.md

 # Pixel
-A game engine for LED matrix.
+A game engine for a LED matrix controlled by MAX7219.

 ## Installation
 1. Switch to the `Arduino/libraries` directory in terminal.